 If the informant responses "YES ", the interviewer gently goes to "Section B Hospitalizations and Emergency Room Events" (Questions 3-4).
-The interviewer modifies Q3 slightly to ask if the decedent (using his/her name) had been hospitalized or seen in an emergency room since his/her SOL clinic visit date (see Q3).
+The interviewer modifies Q3 slightly to ask if the decedent (using his/her name) had been hospitalized or seen in an emergency room since his/her SOL phone call date (see Q3).
 If the informant responds "NO" or "UNSURE" to Q3, the interviewer concludes the interview at that point by again expressing condolences and saying goodbye.
 If the informant is not comfortable answering Q3, record UNSURE and end the interview by once again expressing condolences and saying goodbye (see death investigation protocol in the Follow-up Manual).

 If the informant responses "YES" to Q3, then the interviewer continues through to Q4e until all hospitalizations and emergency room visits have been reported.
-When there are no more hospitalized or emergency room visits to report, record "NO" for Q4e, and end the interview by expressing their condolences and saying goodbye (see death investigation protocol in the Follow-up Manual).
+Use probing techniques, if necessary, to try to capture hospitalization admission dates.
+If the person does not remember, try to at least capture the month/year, do not leave the field entirely blank (e.g. 03/==/2012 is better than ==/==/2012).
+Use bracketing interviewing techniques if necessary to narrow down a date range.
+When there are no more hospitalized or emergency room visits to report, record "NO" for Q4e, and end the interview by expressing their condolences and saying goodbye (see death investigation protocol in the Follow-up Manual.)